-The Women, Gender, Sexuality Studies (WGS) Program at Gettysburg College provide opportunities for research and informed activism.
+The Women, Gender, Sexuality Studies (WGS) Program at Gettysburg College provides opportunities for research and informed activism.

 The WGS curriculum emphasizes critical thinking, global perspectives, and the diversity of human experiences through analysis of: